deepanshs/mrsimulator/docs/user_guide/method/method.rst

-As before, when this generic TransitionQuery is combined with the three-site SpinSystem object, the SymmetryQuery is expanded into an intermediate set of spin-system-specific symmetry queries illustrated in the table below.
+As before, when this generic TransitionQuery is combined with the three-site SpinSystem object, the SymmetryQuery is expanded into an intermediate set of spin-system-specific symmetry queries are illustrated in the table below.

 .. list-table::
    :widths: 25 25 25 25